Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have just got out my leather jacket in the back bedroom where it is quite cool and I took out my leather jacket from the protected bag and I noticed to my horror is that it has got green mould spots all over the bottom jacket.
 Can any body tell me how to get rid of it please, which I would appreciate it.

 I successfully cleaned about 3000 moldy, mucky jackets after Hurricane Katrina.
 The answer to your question is probably.
 A lot of the answer depends on how severe the damage is.
 If the zippers or snaps have been severely corroded, then the leather may be salvaged, but the metal parts will probably need replacing.
-That can be quite expensive.
-Through gentle agitation and a mild soap, most mold can be removed and neutralized.

 I have two jackets didn't store them right they have bunch mildew on the what kind of soup did you use thank you can please get back to I really need help to save these thanks